zacharlie/spatial-dbstack/docsrc/faq/faq.md

 The basic http auth will be cached as a browser cookie so you only have to authenticate once per session for all the services.

+## How do I reset the stack

+As a set of docker-compose services, shutting down the stack can be done with `docker-compose down` from the commandline as long as it's done from the project root directory.
+Using `docker-compose down -v` will remove all the named volumes which are storing state (like the data present in the database etc).
+You can also use `docker-compose <command> <service id>` where commands include operations like start, stop, restart, and _rm_ to remove.
+The service id can be inferred from the docker compose file or docker tools.

+## The monitoring tool isn't working

+Make sure you build the appropriate docker image, or fire up the stack with `docker-compose up -d --build`.
+This only needs to be done once... successive running of the stack can be done with `docker-compose up -d`.

+## How do I add monitoring services

+The Uptime Kuma service has been preconfigured to serve up the status page by default.
+If the setup script and example database is used, the status page will be displayed in a user facing manner, by pointing the browser to an address like `https://127.0.0.1/uptime/status` by default.
+Administrators can access the service by navigating to `https://127.0.0.1/uptime/dashboard` and logging in, which will expose the appropriate management commands.

 ## I can't access services from another client application

 You need an SSL exception if using a self-signed certificate (the default behaviour) and some method of supplying basic web auth.